Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Preliminaries

 In \textit{infinite arenas}, these two Mealy machine models are no longer equivalent.
 For instance, an edge-based Mealy machine can be used to check if a self-loop is taken in a vertex, but a vertex-update Mealy machine cannot, as this could require memorising the previous state.
 The construction described above for finite arenas fails as it yields an infinite memory state space.

-In the sequel, we show that finite-memory strategies induced by \textit{vertex-update Mealy machines} suffice for given specifications and provide upper bounds on the sufficient memory size.
+In the sequel, we show that finite-memory strategies induced by \textit{vertex-update Mealy machines} suffice for given specifications and provide upper bounds on the sufficient memory size (smaller bounds can be obtained with edge-update Mealy machines).
 As we consider possibly infinite arenas, this is a stronger result that showing that edge-update Mealy machines suffice for these specifications.
 Furthermore, our arena-independent memory bounds for vertex-update Mealy machines cannot not be obtained by first considering edge-update Mealy machines due to the possible blow-up in size whenever a translation is possible. $\lhd$ \end{remark}

-We say that a strategy profile is memoryless (resp.~finite-memory) if all strategies in the profile are memoryless (resp.~finite-memory).

 \subparagraph*{Games.} We formalise the goal of a player in two ways.
 In the qualitative case, we describe the goal of a player by a set of plays, called an \textit{objective}.
 We say that a play $\play$ satisfies an objective $\objective$ if $\play\in\objective$.
 For quantitative specifications, we assign a quantity to each play using a \textit{cost function} $\costI\colon \playSet{\arena}\to \overline{\IR}$ that $\playerI$ intends to minimise.
 Any goal expressed by an objective $\objective$ can be encoded using a cost function $\costI$ which assigns $0$ to plays in $\objective$ and $1$ to others (i.e., the indicator of $\playSet{\arena}\setminus\objective$); aiming to minimise this cost is equivalent to aiming to satisfy the objective.
-For this reason, we present further definitions using cost functions, and explicitly mention when notions are specific to objectives.
+To avoid redundancy, we present definitions that are applicable for both objectives and cost functions by using cost functions, and separately present notions that are specific to objectives.

 A \textit{game} is an arena augmented with the goals of each player.
 Formally, a game is a tuple $\game=\gameTuple$ where $\arena$ is an $\nPlayer$-player arena and, for all $\playerIndex\in\playerSet$, $\costI$ is the cost function of $\playerI$.
 The \textit{cost profile} of a play $\play$ in $\game$ is $(\costI(\play))_{\playerIndex\in\playerSet}$.
 Given two plays $\play$ and $\play'$, we say that the cost profile of $\play$ is preferable to that of $\play'$ if $\costI(\play)\leq \costI(\play')$ for all $\playerIndex\in\playerSet$.
 When the goal of each player is given by an objective, we denote games as tuples $\game = (\arena, (\objective_\playerIndex)_{\playerIndex\in\playerSet})$ where $\objective_\playerIndex$ is the objective of $\playerI$ for all $\playerIndex\in\playerSet$.